-1. (3 points) (Weak vs strong one-way functions.4) Recall that we say that $f : \{0,1\}^n \to \{0,1\}$ is a one-way function if there is an efficient algorithm for computing it, and moreover, for any PPT algorithm I, where the 1^n is simply a convenient hack for allowing I to run in time poly(n) (which would not be the case otherwise if the output of f happens to be short).
+1. (3 points) (Weak vs strong one-way functions.^()) Recall that we say that $f : \{0,1\}^ \to \{0,1\}^$ is a one-way function if there is an efficient algorithm for computing it, and moreover, for any PPT algorithm I, where the 1^n is simply a convenient hack for allowing I to run in time poly(n) (which would not be the case otherwise when the output of f is short).
 One can also consider a variant of this definition, known as a weak one-way function, saying that there exists a constant c > 0 such that for any PPT I, Equation (0.1) holds with $< 1 - n^{-c}$ instead of $\in negl(n)$.
 As their names suggest, any (strong) one-way function is also a weak one-way function (make sure you see why).
 Can you construct an example of a weak one-way function that is not a strong one-way function?
-(You can assume that strong one-way function?
+(You can assume that strong one-way functions exist) Can you think of a way to create a strong one-way function from a weak one-way function?